Composite images of Galois for elliptic curves over $\mathbf{Q}$ & Entanglement fields: Analysis of Rational Points --- Theory

 \subsection{The Chabauty--Coleman method}

 Let $X/\mQ$ be a smooth, projective, and geometrically integral curve.
-In 1941, Chabauty \cite{chabauty1941points} proved the finiteness of $X(\mQ)$ under the condition that the Mordell--Weil rank $r$ is less than the genus $g$ of $X$.
+In 1941, Chabauty \cite{chabauty1941points} proved the finiteness of $X(\mQ)$ under the condition that the Jacobian $J$ of $C$ has rank $r\coloneqq \rank_{\mZ}J(\mQ)$ less than the genus $g$ of $X$.
 Chabauty's idea was to consider $X(\mQ)$ inside the more tractable space $X(\mQ_p)\cap \overline{J(\mQ)}$ where $\overline{J(\mQ)}$ is the $p$-adic closure of $J(\mQ)$ inside of $J(\mQ_p)$.
 To deduce finiteness of this intersection, Chabauty constructed locally analytic functions, which are $p$-adic integrals in modern parlance, vanishing on $X(\mQ)$ and deduced his result utilizing the fact that an analytic function cannot take a value infinitely often.

 Using techniques from $p$-adic analysis, namely Newton polygons, Coleman \cite{coleman1985effective} controlled the zeros of these $p$-adic integrals to give an explicit upper bound on the number of $\mQ$-points of a curve over $\mQ$ when the rank $r\leq g-1$ and $p$ is a prime of good reduction.
 The practical output is that if $r\leq g-1$ , then $p$-adic integration produces an explicit 1-variable power series $f \in \mZ_p \llbracket t\rrbracket$ whose set of $\mZ_p$-solutions contains all of the rational points.
-This is all implemented in \texttt{Magma} for genus 2 curves over $\mQ$, and in the Section~\ref{subsec:rank1}, we discuss the documentation.
+This is all implemented in \texttt{Magma} for genus 2 curves over $\mQ$, and in Section~\ref{subsec:rank1}, we discuss the documentation.

 In Section~\ref{Chab}, we perform an explicit Chabauty computation for a non-hyperelliptic genus 3 curves, so we briefly recall results from $p$-adic integration; we refer the reader to \cite{mccallum2007method, katz2016diophantine} for further details.
 Let $C_{\mQ_p}$ denote the base change of $C$ to $\mQ_p$ for $p$ a prime of good reduction.
 Given a point $P\in X_{\mF_p}(\mF_p)$, the inverse image of $P$ under the surjective reduction map